ShahzebKhurshid/TVCR/README.md

 ### Home Page

 The Home activity page lists contacts previously scanned from NFC identification cards.
 Additionally, the Home page has an Action Bar.
 The menu has a search bar item for filtering contacts in the list, and the it also has an add item that directs to the Add activity page.
+SQLite is used to store each contact's information.

 ### Contact Page